Tuition & Fees

 Study Abroad Enrollment Fee

 Undergraduates studying abroad through an affiliate program (approved study abroad programs offered through program providers or other universities) are charged a study abroad enrollment fee each semester.
 This fee reserves the student’s enrollment at the University and covers certain technology and administrative expenses.
 If the student will be studying abroad in the fall, the Fall Tuition Deposit is applied to this fee.
 This fee is non-refundable due to a student’s withdrawal from the program.
+Please visit the Center for Global Programs and Studies website for more information.

 Students are required to pay a registration fee to park motor vehicles in Wake Forest-owned parking lots.
 Fees »